Interpretable Feature Learning in Multivariate Big Data Analysis for Network Monitoring: Introduction

-The rest of the paper is organized as follows.
-Section~\ref{sec:wifi} introduces the data set under analysis.
-Section~\ref{sec:mbda} presents the MBDA methodology in brief.
-Section~\ref{sec:learning} introduces the learning procedure contributed.
-Section~\ref{sec:action} illustrates the five steps of MBDA in the Wi-Fi data.
-Section~\ref{sec:Visualization} presents the visualization on the anomalies and Section~\ref{sec:deflation} discusses model update.
+The rest of the paper is organized as follows. {Section~\ref{sec:related} contextualizes our research in the literature.} Section~\ref{sec:interpretable} discusses the interpretable and interactive characteristics in multivariate analysis.
+Section~\ref{sec:mbda} presents the MBDA methodology.
+Sections~\ref{sec:fl} describes the interpretable learning approach proposed in this paper.
+Section~\ref{sec:wifi} introduces the materials and methods of the experimental study.
+Sections~\ref{sec:ugr} and \ref{sec:action} walk through the case studies.
 Section~\ref{sec:conclusion} provides final conclusions.